 The method poker is played today hasn’t changed all that much in the last century, at least.
 And even though there are numerous varieties of it, the fundamental guidelines frequently remain the same.
 Throughout, decks and rules are largely uniform.
 However, the goal of playing poker is to put together the best hand you can using the cards given to you and those on the table.

-While five-card draw was the first widely played poker variation in the United States, interest eventually switched to stud poker, which eventually gave way to seven-card stud.
+While the five-card draw was the first widely played poker variation in the United States, interest eventually switched to stud poker, which eventually gave way to seven-card stud.
 The poker industry was revolutionized by Texas Hold’em, which is still by far the most widely played style of the game worldwide.

 Naturally, things were moving toward a more computerized structure by the time the 21st century rolled around.
 Before the advent of the UIGEA, which went into force in 2006, poker sites had established a foothold in the United States for a number of years.
 This rendered playing online poker and other forms of gambling entirely illegal in almost all of the states in the union.
 However, we’ll look at that in greater detail later.